Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 If your dog’s nails are super long, then you’ll need to gradually cut them at first—clipping them all off could snip the quick and cause your dog a lot of pain.
 If you can hear nails clicking when your dog walks around on hardwood floors, then their nails are probably long enough to clip.

-How to Clip Your Dog’s Nails
+When to Clip Your Puppy's Nails

 - For new puppies, you should start trimming their nails within a couple weeks of bringing them home.